flutter/flutter/sky/packages/sky/lib/widgets/README.md

    hierchy.
 Old _stateful_ components, however, cannot simply be discarded because they contain state that needs to be preserved.
-Instead, the old stateful components are retained in the widget hierarchy and asked to `syncFields` with the new instance of the component created by the parent in its `build` function.
+Instead, the old stateful components are retained in the widget hierarchy and asked to `syncConstructorArguments` with the new instance of the component created by the parent in its `build` function.

-   Without `syncFields`, the new values the parent component passed to the `MyDialog` constructor in the parent's `build` function would be lost because they would be stored only as member variables on the new instance of the component, which is not retained in the component hiearchy.
-Therefore, the `syncFields` function in a component should update `this` to account for the new values the parent passed to `source` because `source` is the authorative source of those values.
+   Without `syncConstructorArguments`, the new values the parent component passed to the `MyDialog` constructor in the parent's `build` function would be lost because they would be stored only as member variables on the new instance of the component, which is not retained in the component hiearchy.
+   Therefore, the `syncConstructorArguments` function in a component should update `this` to account for the new values the parent passed to `source` because `source` is the authorative source of those values.

    By convention, components typically store the values they receive from their parents in public member variables and their own internal state in private member variables.
-Therefore, a typical `syncFields` implementation will copy the public, but not the private, member variables from `source`.
+Therefore, a typical `syncConstructorArguments` implementation will copy the public, but not the private, member variables from `source`.
 When following this convention, there is no need to copy over the private member variables because those represent the internal state of the object and `this` is the authoritative source of that state.

-   When implementing a `StatefulComponent`, make sure to call `super.syncFields(source)` from within your `syncFields()` method, unless you are extending `StatefulComponent` directly.
+   When implementing a `StatefulComponent`, make sure to call `super.syncConstructorArguments(source)` from within your `syncConstructorArguments()` method, unless you are extending `StatefulComponent` directly.

 Finally, when the user taps on the "Save" button, `MyDialog` follows the same pattern as `MyCheckbox` and calls a function passed in by its parent component